mmosad19419/Music-Streaming-App-ETL-and-NoSQL-distributed-Data-Modeling-using-Apache-Cassandra-and-Docker/README.md

-#  Music Streaming App ETL and NoSQL Analytical Data Modeling using Apache Cassandra With Docker
+#  Music Streaming App ETL and NoSQL distributed Data Modeling for Analytics using Apache Cassandra and Docker

 ## Modeling with Cassandra
 In this project, I'll apply what you've learned on data modeling with Apache Cassandra and complete an ETL pipeline using Python.